Important Legal Disclaimer

 Safety and Security

-Every move-in plan should prioritise safety items.
+Every move-in plan should put safety first.

 Personal Safety